lsst-ts/observatory-ops-docs/Nighttime-Operations/Weather-Constraints/index.rst

 Virga appears like streaks of rain or whisps on the bottom of different types of cumulus clouds.
 Winds can bring this moisture into the dome, or it can condense on the dome roof and fall through the slit.

-If clouds are present in the all-sky camera - which is mounted next to AuxTel on Calibartion Hill - be mindful of further cloud accumulation and the direction they are coming from.
+If clouds are present in the all-sky camera - which is mounted next to Earthcam on Piñon - be mindful of further cloud accumulation and the direction they are coming from.

 The `Gemini cloud cameras`_ are useful to evaluate how low the clouds are.
 Cloud camera images update every 30 seconds during the night.